sabiwara/aja/README.md

 ### Goals

-- like the standard library, being **delightful** to use ✨️ (consistency, quality, documentation)
+- like the standard library, being **delightful** to use ✨️ (consistency with Elixir and itself, quality, documentation)
 - no external dependency to help you preserve a decent dependency tree and fast compile times
 - performance-conscious (right algorithm, proper benchmarking, fast compile times)
 - mostly dead-simple pure functions: no configuration, no mandatory macro, no statefulness / OTP
-- **Don't Break The Pipe!**: APIs have been designed with pipe-ability in mind

 ### Non-goals